England hoping to build Jofra Archer fitness for T20 World Cup

 He has been plagued by injuries since bursting on to the international scene by helping England win the 50-over World Cup in 2019 before starring in that summer’s Ashes.

-Archer did train with England during their white-ball tour of the Caribbean in December and Key is optimistic he can play a part in their T20 World Cup title defence.
+Archer did train with England during their white-ball tour of the Caribbean in December and Rob Key, managing director of England men’s cricket, is optimistic he can play a part in their T20 World Cup title defence.

 “Our plan is the T20 World Cup, building him up slowly,” Key told the BBC’s Tailenders podcast.